-Susan Dentzer is Senior Policy Fellow for the Robert J. Margolis Center for Health Policy at Duke University.
-Based in Washington, DC, where the center’s research team is located, she focuses on aspects of the COVID-19 pandemic response; health system transformation, such as through telehealth; biopharmaceutical policy; health coverage expansion, and other key health policy issues.
+Susan Dentzer was appointed President & CEO of America’s Physician Groups in March 2022.
+Previously, she was Senior Policy Fellow for the Robert J. Margolis Center for Health Policy at Duke University.
+Based in Washington, DC, where the center’s research team is located, she focused on aspects of the COVID-19 pandemic response; health system transformation, such as through telehealth; biopharmaceutical policy; health coverage expansion, and other key health policy issues.

 Dentzer is one of the nation's most respected health and health policy thought leaders and a frequent speaker and commentator on television and radio, including PBS and NPR, and an author of commentaries and analyses in print publications such as Modern Healthcare, NEJM (New England Journal of Medicine)-Catalyst, and the Annals of Internal Medicine.
 She was also the editor and lead author of the book Health Care Without Walls: A Roadmap for Reinventing U.S. Health Care, available on Amazon.com.